jaysonCab/GeneralCodingPractice/README.md

 Practice the same algorithms as yesterday, maybe in late afternoon get back on leetcode I think I can start doing array quesitons on leetcode.
 At least 1 and I will be happy !
 Did question 35, that was simple.
 Goal is to complete one tomorrow as well.
 Bubble sort today, tomorrow Quicksort is my goal too.
+Kanade's algorithm?
+What is that, is it well known

+        December 22nd:
+Create a script that closes everything